joeodx/pythonLearnTech258/scripting/readme.md

 There are a number of packages in the standard python library, but here are a few :

-* random: Python's built-in module for generating random numbers and selecting random elements from lists or sequences.
+* *random*: Python's built-in module for generating random numbers and selecting random elements from lists or sequences.
 ````python
   print(random.random(1,11))
 ````